Willie Johnston: West Bromwich and later years

-In December 1972 Johnston moved to England to join West Bromwich Albion, making his debut against Liverpool in the same month.
-Albion paid a club record £138,000 to bring him to The Hawthorns.
-He was not selected for the Scotland squad for the 1974 FIFA World Cup and indeed was not capped at all between 1970 and 1977, returning during the first season of West Brom's spell back in the First Division after three years in the second tier.
+On 1 December 1972 Johnston joined a struggling West Bromwich Albion who were 1 point above England's top tier relegation positions.
+Albion paid a then club record £138,000.
+He debuted against Liverpool that month.
+Johnston ended his first season in England with relegation to the Second Division.
+West Brom remained there for three seasons before winning promotion at the end of the 1975–76 Football League season.
+He was not selected for the Scotland 1974 FIFA World Cup squad.
+Indeed he was not capped at all in between November 1970 and April 1977.

 His career included some controversial incidents.
 Widely regarded as possessing a short temper to match his quickness and skill, he was sent off over 20 times in his career.
 His move to West Brom came in the wake of a two-month ban for punching an opponent.
 After Scotland's opening game against Peru in the 1978 World Cup in Argentina, Johnston tested positive for a banned stimulant contained in Reactivan, a medication prescribed for his hay fever.
 His subsequent expulsion from the squad ended his international career after 22 appearances, although he maintained his innocence.
 A year earlier, having been provoked by his opponent, he had been shown a red card for violent conduct in a friendly against Argentina on his last visit to that nation.

 While playing for the Vancouver Whitecaps, he once mooned the Seattle Sounders bench following a goal, and on another occasion took a swig from a fan's beer before taking a corner kick in San Jose, setting up a goal from the set-piece.
 Johnston was a key member of the 1979 NASL champion Vancouver Whitecaps alongside the likes of English World Cup winner Alan Ball, helping them defeat the New York Cosmos in the semi-final, and then the Tampa Bay Rowdies 2–1 in Soccer Bowl '79.

 Johnston returned to Rangers in 1980 to play under former teammate John Greig.
 During a game at Ibrox that year, Aberdeen player John McMaster had to be given the kiss of life after Johnston stamped on his throat, often listed as one of the reasons for the development of the rivalry between the clubs.
+This has since been denied by McMaster himself, who said that Johnston had jumped on his chest and that this had caused him some difficulty in breathing, but he had not needed resuscitation.
 He won another Scottish Cup winner's medal in 1981, although he only played in the first match and not the victorious replay.
 Johnston made 404 appearances in all competitions for Rangers over his spells at the club, scoring 131 goals.

 He then had a spell at Hearts under another old Gers colleague, Alex MacDonald, where he was sanctioned by the SFA for apparently headbutting Celtic's David Provan and clashing with their manager Billy McNeill (a former on-field adversary), and later for commenting on the incident in a newspaper.